 We are good people living under a bad government in a time of war.
 Objectivists have argued, properly, that if our government was bad, in the sense of being an aggressor in war, then we should be prepared to suffer the consequences when another country acts in self-defense.
 However, here our government is not the aggressor, it’s the appeaser.
 Do we similarly have to sit back – in the name of the rule of law – and let ourselves be wiped out as collateral damage?
 One argument that has been made is that, because we’ve allowed our government to go down this path, we have to be prepared to accept the consequences.
 But note that the argument is not that we have to accept the consequences in order to preserve the principle of property rights; instead the issue, as I see it, boils down to the preservation of the rule of law.
 So what can be said about that?

 First, there probably are good legal arguments that could be made to stop this, arguments that need not presuppose that our government has formally declared war.
 This approach is tricky, of course, because you can’t say that someone doesn’t have a right to property, simply because his views, which he plans to promote via use of his property, at root negate the principle of private property.
 Plenty of ideologies do that.
 So this gets back to the problem of recognizing the unique nature of Islam in this regard.
 To make the proper sort of legal argument I have in mind – something along the lines of a well-defined trade embargo, or perhaps a charge of conspiracy to commit a crime, or, as James Valliant has suggested, solicitation to murder – one has to recognize that the distinguishing characteristic of Islam as a religion is its doctrine of Jihad, which is, in effect, an incitement to violence, even though many individual Muslims aren’t violent and never will be.
-If you don’t believe this about Islam as such, then you will naturally reject this approach.
+If you don’t believe that a belligerent interpretation of Jihad is embraced by a substantial number of Muslims, then you will likely reject this approach.

 OK, so much for using good legal arguments to stop the Mosque.
 There is also the option of using bad legal arguments.
 And given that our government won’t declare war or even acknowledge who the enemy is, a bad legal argument is likely what we’d be in for.
 So what we’d ask the government to use is some sort of invalid law, e.g., a land use regulation, to stop the building of the mosque.
 Note that here, if you don’t make a principled distinction between Islam and other ideologies, depending on which invalid law you choose to deploy, you are in danger of setting a precedent that can later be used against any ideology that challenges the government.
 This is what many Objectivists are concerned about: the use of invalid law to stop this mosque as setting a dangerous precedent.
 A few considerations here.